arrenree/KDB/README.md

 * select last price, max timestamp
 * set date, sym as keys
 * date <=d means look for previous day if current date doesnt satisfy query conditions
+* the FBY is the most important part of this problem.
+* the ORDER of the FBY also matters a lot.
-* you want to filter the max timestamp by the date
+* you want to filter the LAST PRICE by sym, then
-* and filter the last price by sym
+* you want to filter the MAX TIMESTAMP by the date

 ## 🔵 6.
 Given the 2 tables: